mebeim/aoc/2020/README.md

 In order to do the matching, we can look at every possible pair of tiles, and for each pair check if any two edges match.
-It's important to remember that tiles can be in any orientation and could even flipped.
+It's important to remember that tiles can be in any orientation and could even be flipped.
 Trying to match each pair of edges for every couple of tiles we are already taking into account different orientations, but we also need to take into account flipping.
 We can do this by also checking if pairs of edges match when either one is flipped